 With gently rolling hills and mature trees, Grove Hill Memorial Park is considered one of the more beautiful cemeteries in North Texas.
 With more than a century of history behind us, we stand ready to serve our clients with the utmost care for years to come.

-Our well-kept grounds span about 160 acres.
-They are divided into numerous gardens with names like Faith and Love.
-The cemetery offers many choices for memorialization.
-Whatever your preference, there is an option that reflects your family’s culture, traditions and budget.
+Our well-kept grounds span about 160 acres, divided into numerous gardens with names like Resthaven, Hilltop and Good Shepherd,each featuring unique characteristics.
+As the name implies, Grove Hill Memorial Park is a peaceful, park-like property with many choices for memorialization.
+Whatever your preference or social background, there is an option that reflects your family’s culture, traditions and budget.

 There are areas for flat markers and areas for upright monuments.
 Cremated remains may be buried or held in cremation niches.
 Families may also elect to build private mausoleums.